PierfrancescoSoffritti/android-youtube-player/README.md

 youTubePlayerView.toggleFullScreen();
 ```

-You can also add listeners to get notified when the `YouTubePlayerView` enters or exits full screen.
+You can also add listeners to get notified when the `YouTubePlayerView` enters or exits full-screen.

 ```java
 youTubePlayerView.addFullScreenListener(YouTubePlayerFullScreenListener fullScreenListener);